taz030485/BeatSaberTweaks/README.md

 - One Color (Party)
 - Remove Bombs (Party)
 - X: Override Note Speed (Party) (The speed the note move towards you)
+- While on the Main menu screen hold both triggers for 5 seconds ;)

 (Features marked 'Party' will work in Party Mode only as to not mess with online leaderboards)
 **Known Issues:**
 Features marked with an X broke with the new updated and will be fixed later
-Vibration is disabled when One Color is turned on, since one controller will vibrate when the other hits notes.
+Vibration is disabled when One Color is turned on, since one controller will vibrate when the other hits notes

 # Usage
 Turn anything on or off in the Tweaks sections of the Settings menu.
+The following options are changed by editing Tweaks.cfg
+- Clock Font Size
+- Clock Position
+- Clock Rotation
+- Energy Bar Height
+- Score Size
+- Score Position

 # Changes
+3.2.1
+- Score position and size can now be changed in Tweaks.cfg
+- While on the Main menu screen hold both triggers for 5 seconds

 3.2
 - Updated GUI
 - Re-enabled "No Arrows"